jg39gao/VisualSpeakerIdentification/head_detect/README.txt

-You can take the "demo.py" or "demo_jupyter.ipynp" as a reference.
+You can take the "demo.py" or "demo_jupyter.ipynb" as a reference.